OpenTechStrategies/streetcrm/INSTALL.md

 The sample data is located in `swoptact/fixtures/sample_data.json`, but Django knows where to find it if you just say `sample_data.json`.

-WARNING: If you load sample data with the above command, any user you created with `python manage.py syncdb` in a previous step will be deleted, in which case you'll have to re-create the user with:
+If you're loading sample data, you probably need to create a superuser account too (it's something you should do the first time you initialize or re-initialize the database).
+Use a username that represents you individually, such as "jrandom", not a generic role name like "admin".
+In the context of swoptact, a "superuser" is just a user who has permission to do anything, and there can be multiple such users -- you just happen to be creating the first one.

         $ python manage.py createsuperuser

-WARNING 2: Note that the sample data should have been created with
+NOTE: The sample data should have been created with this command:

         python manage.py dumpdata --natural-foreign --indent=4       \
                                   -e sessions -e admin               \